-To start using security, you need to first enable WEP or WPA for your wireless router (or access point).
-For Belkin Wireless Routers (or Access Points), these security features can be configured by using the web-based interface.
-See your wireless router's (or access point's) manual for directions on how to access the management interface
+To start using security, you must first enable WEP or WPA for your wireless router (or access point).
+For Belkin Wireless Routers (or Access Points), these security features can be configured through the web-based interface.
+See your wireless router's (or access point's) manual for directions on how to access the management interface.